pytesNET/rat.rollup-plugin-sass/README.md

 =========================

 A SASS / SCSS Compiler and Bundler Plugin for [rollup](https://rollupjs.org), which is mainly designed for our own rat and tail products and packages.
-It supports SourceMaps, relative SourceMap Source URLs and does NOT bundle per default, rather it stores each stylesheet separately unless the bundle option is passed additionally.
+It supports SourceMaps, relative SourceMap Source URLs, separate assets / stylesheets for middleware developers and many more neat features.

-This package is highly inspired by [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss).
+This package is highly inspired by [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss), but is designed especially for package developers, who want to provide multiple stylesheets for their middleware products.

 Differences to [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss)